 If you’re staying at a luxury hotel that employs a concierge, you don’t have to tip for directions or if they answer a general question.
 But if you use the concierge’s knowledge or connections to procure restaurant reservations or tickets to a show, for example, a tip of $5 to $10 is appropriate.

 If you use the services of a bellhop, delivering your bag to your room warrants a tip of $2 for the first bag, but $1 for each additional piece of luggage.

 At the airport, you’ll want to give the skycap the same amount for processing your luggage — $2 for the first bag and $1 beyond that.

 Ridester, an online resource for rideshare drivers, recommends tipping Uber and Lyft drivers 10% to 15% percent.
 Tips can be paid through the app or in cash.
 As independent contractors, drivers have expenses that include gas, vehicle maintenance and taxes.
 Tips are appreciated and an important part of drivers’ earnings.

 For taxi drivers, the Post Institute recommends tipping 15% to 20% of the fare, plus $2 for the first bag carried and $1 for each additional bag.

 How Much To Tip For In-Home Help

-While you want to offer financial compensation for a job well done to some people, tips are not required — and in some cases frowned upon.
+While you want to offer financial compensation for a job well done to some people, tips are not always required.

-There also are people who have extended kindnesses whom you’d like to tip — but don’t.
+There also might be people who have extended kindnesses whom you’d like to tip — but don’t.
 That includes your child’s teacher or sports coach.
 A cash tip could be perceived as payment for special favors, such as a better grade or more playing time.

 If you’d like to thank a teacher or coach, organize a group gift for the teacher at the holidays or at season’s end for the coach.
 That way, parents from the class or team can contribute what they can afford, and the kids can sign a group card with no one child singled out.